Davi3dd/Davi3dd/README.md

 ###

 <p align="left">👋 Hello!
 I'm Davi Nunes da Encarnação<br>🌍 From Rio de Janeiro, Brazil<br>🎓 Currently a third-period student in Systems Analysis and Development ( Universidade Estácio de Sá)<br>✨ Creating bugs since 2023<br><br>I'm a beginner developer passionate about learning and growing in tech.
-Right now, I'm focused on improving my skills in [programming languages you're learning] and expanding my knowledge in areas like cybersecurity and project management.</p>
+Right now, I'm focused on improving my skills in Java and expanding my knowledge in areas like cybersecurity and project management.</p>

 ###